Tinkerforge/doc/source/Technical_Data.rst

    Master-Extensions stacked on top of a master can be used.
  * **Extension Serial Interface** (HLPI/LLPI): Used by a master to communicate with Master-Extensions via a serial interface (HLPI).
-Since every Brick connect the RXD and TXD signals a Brick can be controlled via this serial interface when using LLPI.
+Since every Brick connects the RXD and TXD signals, a Brick can be controlled via this serial interface when using LLPI.